Economics

 After decades of achievement in the development of software technologies and software engineering, the software industry is rightly acknowledged as having contributed enormously to every aspect of business, social and personal life.
 It is a general belief, fostered by both science and culture that a "long revolution" based on IT will continue on, bringing ever more amazing, delightful and useful innovations.

 This expectation of progress can probably be depicted as a linear function with a nice upward slope.
-While Whiggish expectations of continual progress are nice, the reality of software engineering is less rosy.
-The realization of future progress based on software technology may not be so easily achieved and the immediate future of software development is probably more of a step function.
+While "Whiggish" expectations of continual progress are nice, the reality of software engineering is less rosy.
+The realization of future progress based on software technology may not be so easily achieved and the immediate future of software development may be disappointing.

 Syndicate content